ibm-cloud-docs/devsecops-alm/devsecops-alm-release-notes.md

 Use these release notes to learn about the latest updates to the DevSecOps Application Lifecycle Management deployable architecture.
 The entries are grouped by date.
 {: shortdesc}

+To find the release notes for the DevSecOps compliance pipeline definitions that are used by this architecture, see [Release notes for DevSecOps](/docs/devsecops?topic=devsecops-release-notes).

 ## 02 October 2023
 {: #devsecops-alm-october2023}